BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 The once-off validation features can be disabled in the Visual Studio options but the package has a small footprint and low overhead.</br>
 See [Extended Description](#extended-description) below.

+The connection dialog now lists any FlameRobin Servers(DataSources) and Server(DataSource)  Databases.

 __Note:__ For the debug build the once-off validation flags are not persistent between loads of solutions and are repeated.

 The original DDEX 1.0 data tool has been re-implemented as `BlackbirdSql.VisualStudio.DataTools`.
 The purpose was only to get DDEX functioning for Firebird before implementing DDEX 2.0, so this tool can be considered obsolete.